-Adults in front of a photo camera can have great fun, or, on the contrary, it can be a traumatizing experience.
+Adults during photography sessions in front of a photo camera can have great fun, or, on the contrary, it can be a traumatizing experience.
 I am writing this article to list some of the reasons why people freeze in front of the camera when they finally decide to have a photoshoot.
 From the beginning, I want to let you know this is normal and common, and it happens even to me.
-All ideas presented here are all my opinions based on my work as a Tokyo photographer.
+All ideas presented here are all my opinions based on my work and experience as a photographer in Metro Manila.

-My experiences as a photographer are that people have different reasons for freezing or feeling uncomfortable during a photography session.
+My experiences as a photographer based in Bonifacio Global City are that people have different reasons for freezing or feeling uncomfortable during a photography session.
 After all, we are all different.

-A while back, I did a photography session for a lovely couple in downtown Tokyo (Roppongi Area).
-I literally took photos of a young rocket scientist and his girlfriend- read here more about the love story between them.
-Soon after I took the first few photos, I realized that the young man in front of my camera was terrified.
-Had I pointed a shotgun at his face, he would probably have been a lot less terrified.
-As a photographer, I had to find ways to loosen up the tension my client was feeling.
-Thus, I started to explain the feelings I have while I am in front of the camera.
+Thus, I started to explain the feelings I had while I was in front of the camera.
 In my case, it’s a matter related to my nose length.
 I dislike seeing profile photos of me (from one side of the face) because I think my nose is a tad too long.
 Keeping the conversation flowing helped my client to relax, and he finally forgot he was there for a photography session.
-I’m very proud to say he didn’t even realize when we finished the photoshoot, and he and his girlfriend could go on with their day.
+I’m very proud to say he didn’t even realize when we finished the photoshoot that he and his girlfriend could go on with their day.

-A fifth and last reason which will end my list of most common reasons why people feel uncomfortable in front of the camera, consists of people who have body imperfections.
+A fifth and last reason which will end my list of most common reasons why people feel uncomfortable in front of the camera, consists of people with body imperfections.
 For obvious reasons, I will not expand on this more than necessary.
-All I can say is, I consider every and all people being perfect.
-As they say, “Beauty lies in eye of the beholder.”
+All I can say is I consider every and all people to be perfect.
+As they say, “Beauty lies in the eye of the beholder.”
 There is nothing to hide or feel uncomfortable about in this view.
 Show yourself off and be proud to be living a full life.
 I will be delighted to photograph you at any time of the day.

-An important tip is, before scheduling any photography session, to always inform the photographer to avoid any things you may not like.
-I urge everyone to follow this advice anytime and tell to your professional photographer to make your portraits considering your personal preference.
-This way is the first step to follow to avoid never build a tension that shouldn’t be there in the first place.
+An important tip is to always inform the photographer before scheduling any photography session to avoid any things you may not like.
+I urge everyone to follow this advice anytime and tell their professional photographer to make their portraits, considering their personal preference.
+This way is the first step to follow to avoid never building tension that shouldn’t be there in the first place.

 Thank you for taking the time to read my article.
-If you’d like to know more about the author and read about Cristian Bucur, English speaking, and Tokyo based photographer, click here.
-If you have questions above the ideas presented in this article, or you would like to contribute to improving it further, please click the contact button down bellow.
+If you have questions about the ideas presented in this article or you would like to improve it further, please click the contact button below.
 I would be delighted to hear from you.